humhub/humhub/protected/humhub/docs/guide/theme/migrate-1.4.md

 The old mapping will be available until at least version 1.5.
 But we recommend to upgrade your theme as soon as possible.

+### print.less

+There is a new `print.less` less file included which currently only fixes https://github.com/humhub/humhub/issues/3810 but may be used for further print style enhancements in the future.
+As with all included less files you can omit this by setting the `@prev-print` less variable to true.